MinistryPlatform-Community/MPCustomWidgets/Widgets/MyWeek/StoredProc/StoredProc.md

 # Stored Procedure Definition

-Use this folder to include any sql scripts designed to install Stored Procedures required for the Csutom Widget to work.
+Use this folder to include any sql scripts designed to install Stored Procedures required for the Custom Widget to work.
 Please follow the pattern of including a fully installable script including required MinistryPlatform metadata.
-Examplesa are included to aid in quickly developing installable Stored Procedure scripts
+Examples are included to aid in quickly developing installable Stored Procedure scripts

 ## Installation Notes